Have you been looking to open a bank account but have no money to get started? There are some ways to bank with no deposit required.

 Maybe your grandmother mailed you a check for your birthday or your employer is paying you with a paper check.

-You now have a check in your hand and you have an online bank account.
+You now have a check and you have an online bank account.

 All three major categories of consumer banking include institutions that allow mobile deposits, but it’s a good idea to sort out what your bank offers before completing your application.